|Major Groups > Gilled Mushrooms > Dark-Spored > Lacrymaria velutina|

 by Michael Kuo

 This lawn and garden dweller, formerly known as Psathyrella velutina, is widely distributed on the continent, and easily recognized by its dark, mottled gills, its nearly black spore print, its hairy ("fibrillose," in Mycologese) cap, and the ring zone on its stem.
 It was always rather un-Psathyrella-ish, and mycologists over the years have debated where to place it.
-Recent DNA studies (see Padamsee and collaborators, 2008; Larsson & Örstadius, 2008) have confirmed that, while it is closely related to species of Psathyrella, it belongs outside that genus.
+Recent DNA studies (see Padamsee and collaborators, 2008; Larsson & Örstadius, 2008) have supported the idea that, while it is closely related to species of Psathyrella, it belongs outside that genus.

-Odor and Taste: Pleasant; not distinctive.
+Odor and Taste: Not distinctive.

-Spore Print: Dark brown to nearly black.
+Spore Print: Very dark brown to black.

 REFERENCES: (Persoon, 1801) Konrad & Maublanc, 1925.
-(Smith, 1972; Smith, Smith & Weber, 1979; Arora, 1986; Phillips, 1991/2005; Lincoff, 1992; Horn, Kay & Abel, 1993; Barron, 1999; Roody, 2003; McNeil, 2006; Miller & Miller, 2006; Larsson & Örstadius, 2008; Padamsee et al., 2008.)
+(Smith, 1972; Smith, Smith & Weber, 1979; Arora, 1986; Phillips, 1991/2005; Lincoff, 1992; Horn, Kay & Abel, 1993; Barron, 1999; Roody, 2003; McNeil, 2006; Miller & Miller, 2006; Larsson & Örstadius, 2008; Padamsee et al., 2008; Kuo & Methven, 2014; Desjardin, Wood & Stevens, 2015; Siegel & Schwarz, 2016; Woehrel & Light, 2017.)
 Herb.
-Kuo 09229601, 07250301, 05211002.
+Kuo 09229601, 07250301, 05211002, 09291104, 08221403, 05101602, 09181701.

 Cite this page as:

-Kuo, M. (2011, February).
+Kuo, M. (2018, February).
 Lacrymaria velutina.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/lacrymaria_velutina.html